Hello and welcome!

 Facebook started doing this thing awhile back where you can describe yourself on your profile in 101 characters or less.
 I took that as a challenge…

 “Seriously?
 101 characters to describe oneself?

-But it got me thinking about this page here on my blog, the About Me page.
+But it got me thinking about this page here, the About Me page.
 Does it really describe who I am to someone who arrives here and wants to know,

 “Who IS this Must Hike Must Eat?”